Sustainable Change: Winning the long game in manufacturing

 "We see the whole person," Benjamin says.
 "So, whatever you're dealing with at home or within your family, if you're sick or whatever, we try to deal with it all, making sure that we have a holistic view of that as well."

-Why is sustainable change important?
+Why is sustainable change management important?

 In short, it’s about building more profit, but you won’t engage people enough with simply that.